astrofrog/python4imprs/docs/index.rst

-IMPRS Python Workshop
+IMPRS Python Tutorial
 =====================

 .. note:: Please bring your laptop to the workshop!

-The purpose of this workshop is to get you started with Python and learn about Packages you can use for your research.
+The purpose of this tutorial is to get you started with Python and learn about Packages you can use for your research.

 Useful links